Afront/Code-Everyday-2020/January/README.md

 ---

 ## Overview
-- Guest Language(s)?
-	- Still thinking whether I should do it this month (not mentally prepared to make a program with COBOL)
-	- If I'll do it this month, I'll either do 4 languages (COBOL, Haskell, PL/I, Smalltalk) or write a program based on a broad topic (I don't know what other topics I can do that is related to finance aside from cryptos...)
+- Guest Language - Elixir: Online platform for creators to make a landing page for donation
-- Ruby: Tool for Forex, Stocks, etc. (Basically an Alpha Vantage client)
+- Ruby: An Alpha Vantage Client/Wrapper
 	- Week 1 (1-7): Forex Client
 	- Week 2 (8-14): Stocks Client
-	- Week 3 (15-21): TBD
+	- Week 3 (15-21): Combine the two clients
-	- Week 4 (22-31): Combine the 3 programs into a single program
+	- Week 4 (22-31): Finish adding all the functions for the Alpha Vantage client/wrapper
 - Rust: Bank
-	- Week 1: Login System
+	- Week 1 (1-7): Work on the Auth Client, Auth Server
-	- Week 2: ATM
+	- Week 2 (8-14): Work on the Bank API
+	- Week 3 (15-21): Start working on the Bank Client and the Bank Server
-	- Week 3: TBD
+	- Week 4a (22-26): Finish working on the two
-	- Week 4: Combine all 3 into one (might be a web app if I have time)
+	- Week 4b (27-31): Combine Auth Client and Auth Server